MHamidA/Device-based-Models-with-TensorFlow-Lite/README.md

 - Understand how incorporate a TF Lite model into Android apps
 - Create an Android app that performs image classification both from image manually (dog vs cats) and by camera/webcam
 - Create an Android app that performs object detection

+Week 3:
+- Understand how incorporate a TF Lite model into IOS apps
+- Create an IOS app that performs image classification both from image manually (dog vs cats) and by camera/webcam
+- Create an IOS app that performs object detection